hitalojta/Gotcha/README.md

 #### Help Zé Gotinha to get us rid of the coronavirus! :muscle:

-Avoid the coronaviruses and the chloroquine boxes and destroy them!
+Avoid and eliminate the coronaviruses and the chloroquine boxes!
 Get the Pfizer letters that offer millions of vaccines doses to get the entire population immunized!

 :microscope: :syringe: Let's save Brazil from the pandemic with science and vaccines! :syringe: :microscope: